 Super easy to make Cannellini and Vegetable soup with Ditalini noodles has quickly become one of my favorite recipes.
 In this post learn how to whip up this quick and healthy meal.
 A hearty and healthy soup that is a favorite of mine and can be made in the Pressure Cooker.
+This is similar to the pasta E Fagioli recipe only using chicken broth.

 It’s hard to believe this recipe comes from the back of a Kroger noodle box!
 I just had to purchase these ditalini noodles and give a try.
 The noodle is just so darn cute!